 Tickeron ratings are formulated such that a rating of 1 designates the most successful stocks in a given industry, while a rating of 100 points to the least successful stocks for that industry.

-IMO's SMR Rating (100) in the Integrated Oil industry is in the same range as BP (100).
-This means that IMO’s stock grew similarly to BP’s over the last 12 months.
+IMO's SMR Rating (63) in the Integrated Oil industry is somewhat better than the same rating for BP (99).
+This means that IMO’s stock grew somewhat faster than BP’s over the last 12 months.

 | BP | IMO | |